After player backlash, video game companies are quietly scrapping their NFT plans

 — Troy Baker (@TroyBakerVA) January 31, 2022

 Other high-profile game companies are staying out of the battle entirely.
-Microsoft, Epic Games and Valve have all said they will not embrace NFTs in games.
+Microsoft, Epic Games, and Valve have all said they will not embrace NFTs in games.

-Despite the three recent high-profile reversals, the industry hasn’t fully backed away from NFTs.
-Ubisoft, for example, is still embracing tokens, with one executive saying fans “don’t get what a digital secondary market can bring to them.”
-(Ubisoft, to be fair, has earned a reputation as the publisher that most eagerly chases and evangelizes any sort of new technology, in hopes of becoming a leader in that area.)
+Yet, despite the three recent high-profile reversals, the industry hasn’t fully backed away from NFTs.
+Ubisoft, for example, is still embracing tokens, with one executive saying, fans “don’t get what a digital secondary market can bring to them.”
+(Ubisoft, btw, has earned a reputation as the publisher that most eagerly chases and evangelizes any sort of new technology in hopes of becoming a leader in that area.)
 And GameStop still has plans to launch its own NFT marketplace, partnering with Immutable X to create a fund for game developers valued at “up to $100 million.”

-The player objections to NFTs are two-fold.
-The environmental impact is certainly a factor, but mostly gamers feel this is just the latest way for game makers to nickel and dime them into paying more to enjoy a title – an extension of microtransactions, loot boxes and other monetized practices that have become part of the modern gaming landscape.
+The player objections to NFTs are twofold.
+The environmental impact is certainly a factor, but mostly gamers feel this is just the latest way for game makers to nickel-and-dime them into paying more to enjoy a title—an extension of microtransactions, loot boxes and other monetized practices that have become part of the modern gaming landscape.

 The problem, though, is that (at present) the loudest protests are coming from the most hardcore gamers.
 That’s enough to get publishers to slow their roll, although it may not be enough to make them abandon NFTs entirely.
-The mainstream audience is a lot more accepting of inconveniences like microtransactions when they’re framed right – and this could just be Round One of NFTs in gaming.
+The mainstream audience is a lot more accepting of inconveniences like microtransactions when they’re framed right—and this could just be Round One of NFTs in gaming.
 (Ubisoft, for instance, says it has already seen people sign up for 10,000 digital wallets, despite minting just 3,000 NFTs for Tom Clancy’s Ghost Recon Breakpoint.)

-These early experiments with games and NFTs could be an opportunity for publishers to see where people’s boundaries lie.
+These early experiments with games and NFTs could be an opportunity for publishers to see where gamers’ boundaries lie.
 And armed with that knowledge, publishers could resurface the technology in a modified form down the road.
 (Skeptical?
-Advertising in games, you might recall, was met with similar outrage, but is now commonplace.)
+Advertising in games, you might recall, was met with similar outrage . . . and is now commonplace.)

-There’s one thing that could forestall that, though: Microsoft is leading an industry charge to transition games to a subscription model – and its acquisition spree of late is forcing Sony to react.
-Having players pay a monthly fee (which can occasionally be adjusted) instead of a fluctuating per-game amount could result in a bigger revenue split for publishers and platforms.
-And maybe, just maybe, that will distract game makers from chasing the siren’s call of instant riches from NFTs.
+There’s one thing that could forestall that, though: Microsoft is leading an industry charge to transition games to a subscription model—and its acquisition spree of late is forcing Sony to react.
+Having players pay a monthly fee (which can occasionally be adjusted), instead of a fluctuating per-game amount, could result in a bigger revenue split for publishers and platforms.
+And maybe, just maybe, that will distract game makers from chasing the siren call of instant riches from NFTs.